solita/solita.github.com/_posts/2015-09-03-why-little-bugs-can-be-a-big-deal.md

 -   Fixing the defect would require deep architectural changes, making it too expensive.

-What all these reasons have is common is that to make an informed decision about whether or not to fix a bug, you have to know what the defect is and where it is located.
+What all these reasons have in common is that, to make an informed decision about whether or not to fix a bug, you have to know what the defect is and where it is located.
 For most bugs, at that point you've done 95% of the work and might as well just fix the defect.
 (In fact, until you've changed the code